10 facts for buying coffee for the Office

 1. Coffee is a fresh food.

-Office Stationary suppliers know literally nothing about coffee.
+Office stationery suppliers know nothing about coffee.

 They go out to market tender and source the cheapest and nastiest coffees, have the beans private label roasted and delivered in bulk to save money.

-Whilst it might appear as convenient to order roasted coffee beans from Office Equipment and Stationary suppliers, managing the stock of roasted coffee beans requires care and attention beyond the capabilities of Office suppliers.
+Whilst it might appear convenient to order roasted coffee beans from Office Equipment and Stationary suppliers, managing the stock of roasted coffee beans requires care and attention beyond the capabilities of Office suppliers.

 4. Always clean your equipment regularly